crossplane/upjet/.github/ISSUE_TEMPLATE/feature_request.md

 implement it sensibly.
 --->

-### How could Terrajet help solve your problem?
+### How could Upjet help solve your problem?
 <!--
-Let us know how you think Terrajet could help with your use case.
+Let us know how you think Upjet could help with your use case.
 -->